mikewest/http-state-tokens/README.md

 That said, it might be interesting to explore more complicated relationships between the token's value, and the value that's delivered to servers in the HTTP request.
-You could imagine, for instance, incorporating some [Cake](https://tools.ietf.org/html/draft-abarth-cake-00)- or [Macaroon](https://ai.google/research/pubs/pub41892)-like HMACing to prove provenance.
+You could imagine, for instance, incorporating some [Cake](https://tools.ietf.org/html/draft-abarth-cake-00)- or [Macaroon](https://ai.google/research/pubs/pub41892)-like HMACing to indicate provenance or capability.
 Or shifting more radically to an OAuth style model where the server sets a long-lived token which the browser exchanges on a regular basis for short-lived tokens.

 ### Opt-in?